 Each entry in the ToT is defined by the following structure (defined in kernel.h).
 The member head is a pointer to the actual table.

 '''

-struct ToT { /system table table/
+struct ToT {

-unsigned long head; /system table initial address/
+/system table table/

+long size;

-long size; /system table size (in bytes)/
+/system table size (in bytes)/

 };

 '''

 The ToT entries are: